 Some religious traditions have asserted philosophically that the person is present at the moment of conception.
 Others have proposed that the person is present with quickening.
 Still others have held that the person is not present until birth.
 Scientifically, we know that the brain continues to develop after birth and that the prefrontal cortex, arguably the most distinctive feature of Homo sapiens physiology, the portion of the brain effecting complex decision making, does not mature until 25 years or so after birth.

 So, when is a human person?
-Unless one is committed to a dualistic metaphysics of substance (material/spiritual) and/or a dualistic theological cosmology (nature/super-nature), it is difficult see a single cell or even a cluster of cells as personal: Homo sapiens, yes; personal, no.
+Unless one is committed without question to a dualistic metaphysics of substance (material/spiritual) and/or a dualistic theological cosmology (nature/super-nature), it is difficult see a single cell or even a cluster of cells as personal: Homo sapiens, yes; personal, no.

 After all, we know scientifically that prior to implantation you cannot say whether you have one organism or two or more, given that “twinning” (3.5/1000 deliveries) can occur before then.
 In addition, it seems to me that at a minimum a Homo sapiens person should be conscious and consciousness requires some degree of a developed and integrated neurological system.
 That system is not in place until about the 24th week of gestation or later and its integral functioning not synchronized until the 32nd week or so.